 - All motors must be currently certified to be flown on the NARAM field.

-We use FRS radios to announce our events, so bring your radios, and listen along.
+The staff will be using FRS radios to communicate during NARAM, you are welcome listen in.
 An announcement will be made at the Flier’s Briefings of the FRS frequencies in use for event staff.
 Please use frequencies other than those specified for your personal use.

 Weather Delays and Emergencies

 Severe weather is always a possibility during July and August.
 The Contest Director and either Range Safety Officer may call for a break in flying for weather.